KZJO: Sports programming

 In 2014, the station began to air Major League Soccer matches featuring Seattle Sounders FC alongside KCPQ.
 The station also aired pre-match and post-match coverage for the team through the end of the 2022 season.
 (Note: All Major League Soccer local television rights agreements ended after 2022 to make way for MLS's 10-year deal with Apple.)

 In 2016, KCPQ and KZJO began broadcasting locally televised games of the Seattle Storm of the WNBA; initially starting with 15 home games on channel 22 in 2016, KZJO was slated to carry 29 games in the 2023 season with six more on KCPQ.
 In 2024, it was scheduled to air 23 games with KCPQ airing another seven.
 KOMO-TV and KUNS became the rightsholders for the 2025 season.
+In November 2025, it was announced that the Seattle Torrent of the Professional Women's Hockey League (PWHL) would air the majority of its games on KZJO for its inaugural season, with an additional six on KONG.

 Other local sports are aired in limited quantities on KZJO.
 It is the Seattle affiliate for Gonzaga men's basketball games and The Mark Few Show, produced by KHQ-TV in Spokane.
 In the 2022 and 2023 season, the station aired telecasts of OL Reign women's soccer; it was supplanted in this role by KONG (channel 16) for 2024.
 In 2023, the station agreed to air ten Seattle Thunderbirds junior hockey games.
 As of 2025, KZJO also airs games from the Seattle Seawolves of Major League Rugby.
+The station also agreed to carry the entire schedule of the Washington Wolfpack of Arena Football One for 2026.